project-sekai-ctf/sekai.team/data/blog/idekctf-2022/nmpz.md

 ## Pit Stop

-We've now come to a completely arbitrary stopping point - from here on out, each `.png` will become exponentially harder... so let's just recap what we've gotten so far.
+We’ve now come to a completely arbitrary stopping point—from here on out, each `.png` will become exponentially harder... so let’s just recap what we’ve gotten so far.
 Note that incorrect countries will be _italicized_:

 | Image            | Country of Origin                                                                                                                                                         | [Population](https://en.wikipedia.org/wiki/List_of_countries_and_dependencies_by_population)                                                               | Flag    |
 | ---------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | ---------------------------------------------------------------------------------------------------------------------------------------------------------- | ------- |